stevegt/grid-cli/v2/doc/003-design.md

     - This table **SHOULD** start empty and be populated during operation as the kernel consults built-in and other modules to handle received messages.
     - The kernel **MUST** route messages to the module whose syscall table key matches the most leading parameters components, optimizing routing and reducing redundant checks.

+### Responsibilities of Non-Sandboxed Modules vs. Core Functions of the Kernel

+1. **Kernel Responsibilities**:
+    - The kernel is responsible for **message routing only**.
+It maintains the syscall table, handles the routing of messages to the appropriate module based on the leading parameters, and performs minimal core functions.

+2. **Non-Sandboxed Module Responsibilities**:
+    - **All syscall-like operations** are delegated to non-sandboxed modules.
+This includes operations such as security handling, file reading and writing, and process launching.
+    - Non-sandboxed modules implement the logic for these operations while ensuring security, performance, and compliance with overall system policies.

 ### Combining Accept and HandleMessage Functions

 #### Pros and Cons of Separate `Accept()` and `HandleMessage()` Functions versus a Single Function